TimeDelta/auto-psych-nosology/README.md

 | **Effective Cluster Count Variance** | n/a | Lower is better | Pending |

 ## Discussion
-This work demonstrates that a carefully curated multiplex knowledge graph, coupled with information-theoretic representation learning, can recover candidate transdiagnostic structure aligned with contemporary dimensional nosologies.
+This work demonstrates that it might be possible for a carefully curated multiplex knowledge graph, coupled with information-theoretic representation learning, to recover candidate transdiagnostic structure aligned with contemporary dimensional nosologies.
 Separation of psychiatric labels during graph construction appears to preserve enough semantic signal for latent clustering to differentiate mechanistic, biomarker, and treatment-related subnetworks, supporting the hypothesis that diagnostic structure can emerge without direct supervision from DSM-era vocabularies.

 The RGCN-SCAE partitioning already satisfies the central design goal of parsimony: eleven clusters cover the entire 59,786-node psychiatric subgraph, keeping the cluster-count ratio close to the label baselines while still capturing diverse semantics.